starwalker-sa/proj.malloc_scaled/README.md

  4. source/malloc_scaled_for_UNREAL_ENGINE_5_4 - malloc source code for UE5;

 # How to launch
-Launch /bin/x64/Release/proj.test_mthread_perf_malloc_scaled.exe --thread-count=N, where N - number of simultaneous testing threads;<br />
+In your command line run /bin/x64/Release/proj.test_mthread_perf_malloc_scaled.exe --thread-count=N, where N - number of simultaneous testing threads;<br />
 By default N=5;<br />
 Number of 32 byte blocks allocated by one thread is 10000000;